DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 ![image](_images/13_SCP_add_study.png)

 #### 3. Select a unique name for the study page and billing information.
-If you want to import files from a, existing Terra workspace, the billing information must match the billing information used on Terra.
+If you want to import files from an existing Terra workspace, the billing information must match the billing information used on Terra.

 ![image](_images/14_SCP_new_study.png)

-#### 4. Select Yes for using an existing Terra workspace if you wish to import Terra workspace files.
+#### 4. If you wish to import Terra workspace files, Select Yes for using an existing Terra workspace.

 #### 5. Enter the Terra workspace name in the “Existing Terra Workspace” field.
 For the 2020-Mar-Landscape-Adult-Liver-10x example dataset used in the [analysis tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis), you would type the name “2020-Mar-Landscape-Adult-Liver-10x”.